V373/blog/_pages/about.md

 Research & Publications
 ------
-In my past research,I primaryly focused on:
+In my past research, I primaryly focused on:
 1. robot modeling, calibration & identification, error compensation;
 2. robot motion & force control.

 The overview of my previous works can be summarized as:

-FIG HERE.
+(FIG HERE.)

-In future, FUTURE HERE.
+In future, (FUTURE HERE).

 My publications are listed as follows.